HappySeaFox/sail/README.md

 Currently SAIL supports Windows and Linux platforms.

+## Having questions or issues

+Opening a GitHub [issue](https://github.com/smoked-herring/sail/issues) is a preferred way of communication and solving problems.

 ## Architecture overview

 SAIL is written in C w/o using any third-party libraries (except for codecs).
 It also provides bindings to C++.